 - The developer has no objection to the sale (relevant for buildings with right-of-first-refusal clauses)

 If any of these conditions aren't met, the developer either refuses to issue the NOC or issues a conditional one specifying what must be cleared first.
+A conditional NOC is not a rejection, but it does mean the clock stops until the listed items are resolved, which is why understanding these three pillars in advance matters so much.

 When You Need One